KrishVikram/UtilityCode/README.md

 # UtilityCode
-Contains some utility code like primes, patterns, etc...might come handy at times!
+Contains some utility code like primes, patterns, hashtables etc...might come handy at times!